Tetrasomy 18p: Diagnosis

 Suspicion of a chromosome abnormality is typically raised due to the presence of developmental delays or congenital malformations.
 Diagnosis of tetrasomy 18p is typically made via a routine chromosome analysis from a blood sample.
 The diagnosis can also be made prenatally by chorionic villus sampling or amniocentesis.

 Severity of tetrasomy 18p is variable.
 Individuals with mosaicism are typically less severely affected than non-mosaic individuals.

 Management

 At present, treatment for tetrasomy 18p is symptomatic, meaning that the focus is on treating the signs and symptoms of the conditions as they arise.
 The Chromosome 18 Clinical Research Center has published a list of recommended screening and evaluations:

 Research

 Current research is focusing on clearly defining the phenotype associated with tetrasomy 18p and identifying which genes cause medical and developmental problems when present in four copies.

+Tetrasomy 18P World Day is 18th April.